 It can easily be seen that the value of seeking information depends on temporal parameters.
 When an environment changes rapidly any information that is gained by tracking it becomes outdated very soon.
 When an environment changes so slowly that there is no consequence in the animal’s lifetime, any effort spent in tracking would not yield usable information.
 Furthermore, the benefit of tracking lies in allowing a forager to choose the best of the options available in an environment - for example, the option that results in the highest caloric gain.
 For certain combinations of environmental rates of change and differences in the quality of the available options, environmental tracking is both possible and beneficial, in the sense of resulting in a higher energetic net yield.
 Under some other circumstances it may be preferable to adopt a ‘one size fits all’ or averaging approach, where a forager applies one behavioural response that does best on average over all the possible environmental states (Stephens and Dunlap 2008).
 One might then ask: what sort of environmental change is tracking, rather than applying an averaging response, beneficial?

 An early attempt to model such a situation was done by Stephens (1987), attempting to answer the question of whether, and to what extent, a forager should modify its behaviour in response to a change in its environment.
 In this simple model the environment has a ‘variable’ option and a stable ‘alternative’ option.
 The latter has a single value, va, and the former can vary between a good state, vg, and a bad state, vb, such that vg > va > vb.
 The forager can recognise the type of resource (variable vs alternative) upon encounter, but must consume a resource to know its sub-type (good vs bad).
 The mechanism through which tracking happens is sampling, i.e., visiting the variable option when the last experience of it was the bad state, so as to detect what state it is in at the present time.
 The probability that the variable option stays the same from one encounter to the next is q.
-The difference between the two options is captured in the quantity ϵ.
-This is the ratio of the two possible types of errors: an overrun error if the forager visits the alternative option when the variable is in its good state, and a sampling error if the forager visits the variable when it is in its bad state.
+A forager can make two kinds of errors, (i.e., choices for the less rewarding option) in this environment: an overrun error if the forager visits the alternative option when the variable is in its good state, and a sampling error if the forager visits the variable when it is in its bad state.
+The relative cost of these two errors is the ratio ϵ.

+Thus the optimal sampling period, i.e., tracking, could be solved for in terms of these two variables.
 This simple model had several predictions.
 First, tracking behaviour should decrease with a decrease in va.
 This is because sampling errors become more costly and overrun errors become less costly: ϵ increases.
 When va ≥vg, tracking behaviour should stop completely.
 Second, and conversely, tracking behaviour should increase with vg, as overrun errors become more costly, and ϵ decreases.
 Third, tracking behaviour should decrease as q decreases, as the states of the variable option become more stable.